GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/dlio/README.md

 Note: Terraform keeps state metadata in a local file called `terraform.tfstate`.
 If you need to reinstall any resources, make sure to delete this file as well.

+The workload identity and `k8s_service_account` should be set up for the `gcs_bucket` and `result_bucket` correctly ahead of time because DLIO jobs need to read from and write to them respectively.

 ## Run DLIO Job
 1. Update the `variables.tf` file with your desired settings to run your machine learning benchmark workload
 2. Change the dlio image in `modules/dlio/podspec.tpl`